Botany

 By Examguru / 20 May, 2023 / Download PDF

-The study of forms and features of different parts of plants like roots, stems, leaves, flowers, fruits etc is called Morphology.
+The study of forms and features of different parts of plants, like roots, stems, leaves, flowers, fruits, etc., is called morphology.

 Root

-Root are of two types –
+Roots are of two types –

-Modification of Tap roots are –
+Modification of Tap Roots

-1. Conical – like Carrot
+1. Conical – like a carrot

-2. Napiform – like Turnip, beet etc.
+2. Napiform – like Turnip, beet, etc.

-3. Fusiform – like Radish
+3. Fusiform – like a radish

 Stem

 This is the part of a plant which grows towards light.
+So, they are usually positively phototrophic.
+It develops from the plumule.

-1. Tuber – like Potato.
+1. Tuber – like potato.

-2. Corm – like Colocasia, Saffron etc.
+2. Corm – like Colocasia, saffron, etc.

-3. Bulb – like Onion, Garlic etc.
+3. Bulb – like Onion, garlic, etc.

-4. Rhizome – like Turmeric, Ginger etc.
+4. Rhizome – like Turmeric, ginger, etc.

 Leaf

-• Cactus is referred as xerophytes.
+• Cacti are referred to as xerophytes.

 Flower